data2health/admin/README.md

 # Specific Aim

-The Administrative core aims to support the program internally, coordinate the community externally, and provide overarching guidance to the strategically themed cores.
+The Administrative core aims to provide program management support for the CD2H program internally, to coordinate and engage the community externally, provide educational materials and informatics solutions to education dissemination, and to provide overarching guidance to the strategically themed cores to help them succeed.

 # Research Strategy

 ## Significance
+Program management is often under resourced or otherwise dismissed as a significant need, and we too did not anticipate the significance of this need.
+Especially with a program as complex as CD2H, coordinating informatics for 59 CTSA hubs from 9 internal sites, we require sophisticated management, communication, and reporting functions.

 ## Innovation
 Our innovation is a combination of two things: "teams of teams", and "single source of truth."